Why Traditional Education Models Are Failing—and How We Can Fix Them

 Project-Based and Experiential Learning

-Project-based learning (PBL) shifts the focus from rote memorization to problem-solving and collaboration.
-A study found that PBL students develop more assertive critical thinking and teamwork skills than those in traditional settings.
-Companies like Google have partnered with alternative education institutions to create practical, competency-based certifications (Blumenstyk, 2015).
+Project-based learning (PBL) fosters problem-solving and collaboration.
+Studies show PBL students excel in critical thinking, and companies like Google partner with alternative institutions for competency-based certifications (Blumenstyk, 2015).

 Hybrid and Online Learning: The New Norm